cranejohnson/Hydro-Tools/ahps_usgs_compare/readme.txt

 README

 This script is a simple php script that compares data from the USGS NWIS system with data posted by the NWS on AHPS.
+Sites within each state are determined by using the HADS NWS/USGS lookup tables.

+To view results open "show_comparison.php" in a web browser.

 Installation Requirements:
 PHP 5.x or greater